artvin01/TF2-Zombie-Riot/README.md

 Note:
 Compile both listen.so and envnav.sp so you can edit the navmesh live on the server.

-Credits go to - [Pelipoika](https://github.com/arthurdead) for the original plugin I just got windows gamedata.
+Credits go to - [Arthurdead](https://github.com/arthurdead) for the original plugin nav plugin I just got windows gamedata.
 To edit the nav live, do sm_nav_edit_mode
 BEWARE, THIS SETS sv_cheats TO 1, Do it again to disable, you must also run sm_rcon for any nav command